vinctustech/energize/README.md

 Once the SBT prompt appears, use the following commands.

 - `test` builds and executes tests
-- `re-start <config>` starts the server where *config* is the name of the `.cras` file (without the file extension) that defines your API.
+- `re-start <config>` starts the server where *config* is the name of the `.energize` file (without the file extension) that defines your API.
 You can press ENTER once the server has started to get the SBT prompt in order to enter SBT commands while the server is running.
 - `re-stop` stops the server.
 The port will be unbound some time after the server process has been killed (on Linux).
-- `runMain xyz.hyperreal.cras.REPLMain` starts the REPL
+- `runMain xyz.hyperreal.energize.REPLMain` starts the REPL
 - `run <config>` this will also start the server, however, it is recommended to use `re-start` instead.
 Starting the server using `run` means that the JVM process that SBT is running in is the one that is bound to the port that the server is using, whereas using `re-start` causes the server to run in a separate process that can later be killed using `re-stop`.

 Example
 -------

 This example shows how to get a simple API to support a "to do list" app working.
 Start by creating a folder for the example.
-Now download the [executable](https://dl.bintray.com/edadma/generic/cras-0.5.jar) and place it in the example folder you just created.
-Now, create a text file called `todo.cras` will the following text in it.
+Now download the [executable](https://dl.bintray.com/edadma/generic/energize-0.5.jar) and place it in the example folder you just created.
+Now, create a text file called `todo.energize` will the following text in it.

 	resource todo /api/v1
 	  name        string  required